aaronice/notes/devops/Dockerfile-Best-Practices.md

+# Notes and Tips on Docker Container

-# Best practices and Reference for Dockerfiles
+## Best practices for Dockerfiles

 - [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)
 - [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)

-Define a container with `Dockerfile`
+`Dockerfile` defines a container

 Then build an image from a Dockerfile